-We encourage the department of agriculture to employ livestock inspectors who are experienced in the livestock industry.
+We encourage the Department of Agriculture to employ livestock inspectors who are experienced in the livestock industry.
 We encourage the use of part-time inspectors.

 We recommend the placement of livestock inspectors throughout the state of Arizona (not just rural areas) with at least one inspector per county.
-Furthermore, cattle should be inspected at feedlots when there is a change of ownership.
+(Amended 2021)